m-rcd/shiny-pancake/README.md

 - [ginkgo](https://github.com/onsi/ginkgo) for testing.
 I have opted for this one rather then the inbuilt go test because it allows for more descriptive tests.
 - [go-sql-mysql](https://github.com/go-sql-driver/mysql) I chose this one because it is well maintained and supporrted.
 - [go-sqlmock](github.com/DATA-DOG/go-sqlmock) to mock sql queries in unit tests.
-- [counterfeiter](github.com/maxbrunsfeld/counterfeiter/) to generate a fake database interface for unit tests.
+- [counterfeiter](github.com/maxbrunsfeld/counterfeiter/) to generate a fake database interface for handler unit tests.

 ## Usage